This article was fact checked and updated on June 8, 2023.

-Scrolling and clicking each have their place in web design.
-Let’s look at which website navigation experience is ideal for the different areas of your site.
+Scrolling and clicking each have their place in a strong web design.
+Let’s look at the pros and cons, and which website navigation experience is ideal for the different areas of your site!

 No one will scroll OR click if your content is a turn-off.
-Read 3 Tools to Improve Your Content’s Readability!
+Read up on How to Write Tasty Website Content!

-When it comes to delivering all of the awesome information on your website and keeping users engaged, scrolling is the most natural and efficient means of navigation.
+When it comes to channelling your site’s content structure down into an engaging on-page experience, scrolling is a natural and efficient means of navigation.

 More pros of the scroll: